MatterMiners/lapis/docs/source/topics/concept.rst

 Controllers
 ~~~~~~~~~~~

-Each :term:`pool` is started with an appropriate controller.
+Each :term:`pool` is managed by a controller.
 Each controller runs
 periodically to check :term:`allocation` and :term:`utilisation` of assigned
 :term:`pool(s) <Pool>` to regulate the demand of :term:`drones <Drone>` for the
 given :term:`pool`.